-When we say DIY kitchens, we don't necessarily mean build your kitchen from scratch yourself (although if you fancy having a go at that then great, good luck!).
-What we are talking about are quick, easy DIY jobs you can do to your current kitchen to give it a bit of a spruce up.
+When we say DIY kitchen ideas, we don't necessarily mean build your kitchen from scratch yourself (although if you fancy having a go at that then great, good luck!).
+What we are talking about here are quick, easy DIY jobs you can do to your current kitchen to give it a bit of a spruce up.

 1. Paint your kitchen cupboards